Alex-Mlts/MUX4-to-1/README.md

 ----

 >**DISCLAIMER: The project might not be 100% correct!
-The project's correction hasn't been made and therefore parts of the code and the implementation of it might not be correct.**
+The exact solution might differ.
+This is just a personal try in a description language I haven't dived much into.**

 ----
 <p align="center">